ILIAS-eLearning/ILIAS/docs/development/README.md

 ## Maintenance

-- [Maintenance](maintenance.md): How the source code is maintained
+- [Maintenance](maintenance.md): How the source code is maintained, the different Authorities and our different models of social structures for the maintaining of units in the code of ILIAS
-- [Coordinators](maintenance-coordinator.md): Detailed information on the coordinator model which is being used for some important libraries and services
 - [Supported Versions](supported-versions.md): When new versions of ILIAS are released and how long they are supported

 ## Coding